-However, it’s because of these differences that there are so many arguments between these two.
+However, it’s because of these differences (weber smokey joe premium vs original) that there are so many arguments between these two.

-There are only four key features that can be marked as differences between these two models.
+There are only four key features that can be marked as differences between smokey joe vs smokey joe premium.
 The Original Smokey Joe has one feature that the Premium version doesn’t have.
 It’s called the aluminum ash catcher.

 ➡ The Aluminum Ash Catcher: This feature helps catch the ash that might skip out of the vents situated at the bottom of the grill.
 In this way, it saves you a bit of time and work when cleaning up.